 The ideal EDM subject line should be no more than 7-words (or 50-characters) long, must grab the reader’s attention, arouse curiosity, play on a current event or popular culture and promise the recipient some benefit from reading the email.
-It should also avoid spammy terms like ‘amazing’, ‘winner’, ‘discount’, ‘free’, ‘win’ and ‘congratulations’.
+It should also avoid spammy terms like ‘amazing’, ‘winner’, ‘discount’, ‘free’, ‘win’, and ‘congratulations’.

 4. Keep It Concise

-The rules that apply to your email subject lines are also relevant for the email body.
+The rules that apply to your email subject lines are also relevant to the email body.
 Keep the body text concise and easy to read.
 No one will have the time to read a 5,000-word email even if it offers breathtaking bargains.
-Instead, define a single goal of your EDM message and the associated calls-to-action then dwell on that and that only in a clear, coherent and direct manner.
+Instead, define a single goal of your EDM message and the associated calls-to-action then dwell on that and that only in a clear, coherent, and direct manner.

 “Lengthy text often means you are trying to convey multiple messages at a go which is a sure recipe for EDM campaign failure.”